dali-lab/dali-challenges/README.md

 2. Two code samples of personal, side, or class projects

 ## Submission Format
 The application form will ask you to write a description for each of your coding samples and to provide links to GitHub repos (like this one!).
 We **highly encourage** you to deploy all code samples, and especially your developer challenge (more info on how to do that below).
-For each sample, also include a video walkthrough of what you made and instructions on how to run your code locally; these can be included in your repo's README.
+For each sample, also include a video walkthrough of what you made and instructions on how to run your code locally; these should be included in your repo's README.

 ## DALI Challenges 🏃‍♂️
 We have three different dev tracks at DALI: web and mobile development, AR/VR development, and data science.
 Each of them has its own challenge options, which you can see below.